 TFSA Benefits

+While the programs might seem similar, there are key differences between TFSAs, FHSAs, and RRSPs.
 When considering the benefits of a TFSA, you'll find that growth earned within the account is non-taxable, making it a lucrative savings option.
-TFSAs also offer high liquidity, allowing you to access your funds easily when needed.
-Finally, the annual contribution limit increases annually,
+TFSAs also offer high liquidity, allowing you to

-When considering buying a house in Alberta, the journey can seem daunting.
+Buying a house in Alberta can seem daunting—it's a journey that should start a year in advance at least.
 However, it is also an exciting endeavour that leads to a new place to call home.
 From saving for a down payment to closing on your new home, it is important to understand the nuances of the Alberta real estate market.
 Whether you're just moving to Alberta or you're a longtime resident ready for homeownership, these tips will make buying a house easier than ever.

 For informational purposes only.
 Always consult with a licensed real estate professional before proceeding with any real estate transaction.